Challenges in Solving Chiral Hydrodynamics: Acknowledgments

-\textit{Acknowledgments:} MMD is partially supported by a Sloan Research Fellowship provided by the Alfred P. Sloan Foundation, by NSF grant DMS-1812826, and by a Dean's Faculty Fellowship.
+The authors thank A. Sadofyev for useful discussions, and W. Zajc for valuable comments about the constraints on the vorticity strength.
+MMD is partially supported by a Sloan Research Fellowship provided by the Alfred P. Sloan Foundation, by NSF grant DMS-2107701, and by a Dean's Faculty Fellowship.
 JN is partially supported by the U.S. Department of Energy, Office of Science, Office for Nuclear Physics under Award No. DE-SC0021301.